 The day of the transplant is often a very exciting one as it signifies a new beginning.
-This day is referred to as day zero, with the days following referred to as plus days.
-The day after your transplant is day plus one, two days after is plus two, and so on.
+This day is referred to as day zero, with the following days referred to as plus days.
+The day after your transplant is plus one, 2 days after is plus 2, and so on.

-The cells are infused through your line in the same way as a blood transfusion is given through the line.
+The donor cells are infused through your line in the same way as a blood transfusion is given.